Virus cuts public gatherings to two people

 Federal Health Minister Greg Hunt says there have been early signs of flattening the curve, with the infection rate dropping from 25 per cent to the low teens.

-“These results are telling us what we are doing is working,” he told the ABC on Monday.
+“These results are telling us what we are doing is working,” he told the ABC.

-“This is now why we have to go … to these agonising and even tougher restrictions.”
+Dr Bartone agreed these numbers were promising but cautioned a lot of the early, rapid increase in cases was when Australians were still returning from overseas with no travel ban or quarantine in place.

+“We still need to look at that rate of community transmission which is occurring in different pockets of parts of the country and they’re the real numbers that really will give us a true indication of how effective the measures are,” he said.

 People over 70 and those who live with a chronic illness are being urged to stay at home and self-isolate for their own protection.